Moments and One level density of certain unitary families of Hecke {$L$}-functions: Introduction

 The non-vanishing of central values of $L$-functions is of central importance in number theory.
 In the classical case of Dirichlet $L$-functions, S. Chowla \cite{chow} conjectured that $L(1/2, \chi) \neq 0$ for every primitive Dirichlet character $\chi$.
 One typical way to investigate this non-vanishing problem is to study the moments of a family of $L$-functions.
 By considering the first and second mollified moments of $L(1/2, \chi)$, B. Balasubramanian and V. K. Murty \cite{BM} showed that $L(1/2,\chi) \neq 0$ for at least $4\%$ of Dirichlet characters $\chi \mod{q}$.
 For primitive characters, the proportion was improved to $1/3$ by H. Iwaniec and P. Sarnak in \cite{I&S}, to $34.11\%$ by H. M. Bui [Bu] and most recently to $3/8$ by R. Khan and H. T. Ngo \cite{KN}.

 Instead of mollified moments, one may be only interested in the moments of Dirichlet $L$-functions.
 The first moment of the family of primitive Dirichlet $L$-functions of modulus $q$ has long been known while the second moment is due to R. E. A. C. Paley \cite{Paley}.
 In \cite{HB2}, D. R. Heath-Brown obtained an asymptotic formula for the fourth moment of the family of $L$-functions associated with primitive Dirichlet characters modulo $q$, provided $q$ does not have too many distinct prime divisors.
 The formula was extended to all integers by K. Soundararajan in \cite{sound2}.
-An asymptotic formula with power savings was obtained by M. P. Young in \cite{Young1}.
+An asymptotic formula for prime moduli with power savings was obtained by M. P. Young in \cite{Young1} and this result was later improved by V. Blomer, E. Fouvry, E. Kowalski, P. Michel and D. Mili\'cevi\'c \cite{BFKMM}.

 As an analogue of Dirichlet $L$-functions, T. Stefanicki \cite{Stefanicki} obtained the first and second moments of Dirichlet twists of modular $L$-functions.
 The formula for the second moment is valid for a density zero set and is extended to almost all integers in \cite{GKR}.